LastRedux/LastRedux/README.md

 - If the web browser doesn't open during setup, the URL text can only be copied with Cmd+C. At this moment, a bug prevents the context menu from appearing
 - In rare cases, the app fails to launch due to a bug involving connection to Spotify.
 Simply relaunch the app if this occurs
 - On macOS Big Sur, the app icon in the status bar is too small
+- Quitting the app requires using the status bar menu

 ### Known Apple Music Issues 🍎